411 in the 419: Daily events

 What's the 411 in the 419?

-Happy Hump day!
-Celebrate the mid-week by listening to some live music and watching the Mud Hens play against the Chiefs.
+It’s Thursday, which means it’s almost Friday!
+Celebrate the nearing of the weekend by listening to some live music and watching the Mud Hens downtown.

 LIST: